tylerstillwater/is/README.md

 1. Create a GitHub issue regarding the contribution.
 Features and bugs should be discussed beforehand.
 2. Fork the repository.
 3. Create a pull request with your solution.
+This pull request should reference and close the issues (Fix #2).

 All pull requests should: